 - support our mission – that the future may learn from the past.

-Information: Should you want to discuss an estate or planned gift for the Colonial Williamsburg Foundation or have any questions about an IRA Qualified Charitable Distribution, please contact:
+Information: Should you want to discuss an estate or planned gift for the Colonial Williamsburg Foundation or if have any questions about the IRA Qualified Charitable Distribution, please contact:

 Charitable Lead Trusts

 In contrast to “life income” gifts that provide you with a current payment stream and The Colonial Williamsburg Foundation with a future remainder interest, a charitable lead trust (CLT) provides a current payment stream to the Foundation to meet current program or other needs.
 At the end of the trust term, the trust remainder will be returned to you or to other beneficiaries you designate.

 You may significantly reduce gift or estate tax, be eligible for a current income tax deduction, and you will be able to witness, during your lifetime, the tangible impact your dollars are making on your designated area at Colonial Williamsburg.